 become a member of a club, association or other body which is a member of AC or affiliated with a member of AC; subscribe to any publication of AC, including electronic publications; voluntarily provide details to AC; participate in any AC program, activity, competition or event; are elected/appointed to the Board or a committee of AC; or where AC is required to do so by law (for example where required to do so under any legislation (either State or National) in Australia).
 As can be seen, there may be occasions when AC will collect the information directly from third parties.
 AC will, before or at the time of collection, take reasonable steps to ensure that third parties are aware of:

-verify your identity; research, develop, run, administer and market competitions, programs, activities and other events relating to a variety of cycling sports including road cycling, track cycling, mountain biking, BMX riding and recreational riding; carry out the objects of CA as set out in the AC constitution; keep you informed of news and information relating to various cycling events and activities via various mediums; or research, develop and directly market products, services, merchandise and special offers made available by AC, sponsors, affiliated organisations and third parties.
+verify your identity; research, develop, run, administer and market competitions, programs, activities and other events relating to a variety of cycling sports including road cycling, track cycling, mountain biking, BMX riding and recreational riding; carry out the objects of AC as set out in the AC constitution; keep you informed of news and information relating to various cycling events and activities via various mediums; or research, develop and directly market products, services, merchandise and special offers made available by AC, sponsors, affiliated organisations and third parties.

 Disclosing personal information In using your personal information for the purposes set out above, AC may disclose your personal information to a range of organisations that include, but are not limited to: